skriegman/evosoro/README.md

 It is recommended that you install [Anaconda](https://docs.continuum.io/anaconda/install#) as your Python (2.7) distribution.
 Anaconda is a free package manager and Python distribution that includes all of the dependencies required for evosoro.
 However if you instead choose to manually install Python 2.7,

     sudo apt-get install python-dev python-pip
-    sudo pip install numpy networkx scipy decorator pandas
+    sudo pip install numpy networkx scipy decorator

-In some cases, errors have been observed during the installation of scipy.
-If that happens, try installing:
+If you experience an error installing scipy it might be due to the incompatibility of different fortran compilers (see [scipy installation](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html)).
+In most cases, you must build numpy/scipy with the same FORTRAN compiler used to build blas/lapack/atlas.
+It is recommended that you can install the necessary package for optimized ATLAS with this command:

 	sudo apt-get install libatlas-base-dev gfortran

-then repeat the pip install command (sudo pip install numpy networkx scipy decorator pandas).
+then repeat the pip install command (sudo pip install numpy networkx scipy decorator).

 Install Qt and QMake if you have not already done so, specifically these packages: "libqt4-dev", "qt4-qmake", "libqwt-dev", "freeglut3-dev" and "zlib1g-dev".